indiana-university/lms-canvas-course-unlocker/README.md

 need to enable it by including the value `ltirest` into the `SPRING_PROFILES_ACTIVE` environment variable.
 Be aware that if the tool requires multiple values, that there could be more than one profile value in there.

-See the [lms-canvas-lti-framework README](https://github.com/indiana-university/lms-canvas-lti-framework#create-a-controller-that-extends-lticontroller) for full details, as there are some additional configuration requirements.

 #### Enabling swagger-ui for the LTI authz REST endpoints
 :warning: Experimental :warning: